-Cancer occurs when cells in the body divide without control or order.
-Eventually these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths can invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+Cancer is when cells in the body split without control or order.
+These cells go on to form a growth or tumor.
+The term cancer refers to harmful growths.
+These growths attack nearby tissues.
+They also spread to other parts of the body.
+It’s not clear exactly what causes these problems.
+It’s likely a mix of genes and the environment.

-- History of ulcerative colitis or Crohn disease
+- Ulcerative colitis or Crohn disease

 - A change in bowel habits

-- Blood in the stool that is either bright red or black and tarry
+- Blood in the stool that is either bright red, or black and tarry

-- Unexplained weight loss
+- Weight loss

 - Barium enema